GIT-KrishSandhu/Gamera_Arcade/README.md

 **Gamera Arcade** - Where Gaming Meets Innovation 🎮✨

-*Built with ❤️ using Flask, OpenCV, MediaPipe, and Web3 technologies*
+*Built with ❤️ using Flask, OpenCV & MediaPipe technologies*